-Criteria for Promotion to Professor (Non-tenure Earning)
+Criteria for Promotion to Clinical Track Non-Tenure Track Professor

-The title of Professor represents the highest academic rank within the institution and holds special recognition in the College and academic community.
+The title of Professor represents the highest academic award within the institution and holds special recognition in the College and academic communities.
 Not all Associate Professors will reach the rank of Professor.
-Promotion to Professor is not awarded based on longevity, but rather on the basis of superior achievement at the national level with the promise of continued contribution.
-There is no limit to the maximum years for consideration.
+Promotion to Professor is not awarded on the basis of longevity, but rather on the basis of superior achievement with the promise of continued contributions.
+The usual minimum time in rank as Associate Professor is five years, and there is no limit to the maximum years in rank prior to consideration for promotion.
 Promotion is not based solely on performance at another university; one must demonstrate productivity at UCF.
+Early consideration for promotion to Professor is appropriate when all of the criteria that would have been evaluated after a five-year interval are clearly fulfilled in fewer than five years.
+Years served in the equivalent rank at one or more institutions prior to beginning employment at UCF may be counted when calculating the number of years in rank.
+However, there is no maximum number limitation, and more than five years might be required to establish acceptable credentials.